Code-Institute-Submissions/Third-Milestone-Project-Cookbook1/README.md

 - My project was built and it is stored on Github I created a master branch for the project in the following way: Go to your GitHub account and select “New Repository” from the drop down menu Next to the owner after the / add a short name to repository Select add README file and add .gitignore file Create repository
 - If you wish to clone: On GitHub navigate to the main page of the repository Click clone or download green button Click on the copy icon at the end of the https:// link Open the terminal Navigate to the location where the repository is going to be stored With the repository URL enter the following $ git clone https://github.com/ZitaBalint/Third-Milestone-Project-Cookbook.git Press enter and the local repository was created
 - Please follow this link to [Get started with Heroku](https://devcenter.heroku.com/articles/getting-started-with-python?singlepage=true)
-- My Recipe sharing website [Made To Share](https://cookbook-milestone-project.herokuapp.com/recipe/60a5b4e2d32125a74b678dc6) was deployed in Horuko and can be reached by clickinh on the link
+- My Recipe sharing website [Made To Share](https://cookbook-milestone-project.herokuapp.com/) was deployed in Heroku and can be reached by clickinh on the link